FSC Chain of Custody (CoC) Certification

 FSC CoC certification is required for companies that have legal ownership and want to do one of the following:

-- Any company involved in the transformation, processing, manufacturing or distribution of a forest-based product must be FSC-certified in order to sell products with an FSC label and/or with an FSC claim.
+- Any company involed in the transformation, processing, manufacturing, or distribution of a forest-based product must be FSC-certified in order to sell products with an FSC label and/or with an FSC claim.

 - Pass on an FSC claim to customers through sales and delivery documents.